-- units or shares of UCITS, including French and/or European listed UCIs/ETFs subject to European Directive 2009/65/EC that may invest no more than 10% of their assets in units or shares of other UCIs or investment funds - units or shares of other French or foreign UCIs, including listed UCIs/ETFs, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed (directly or by delegation) or advised by the Rothschild & Co group.
+- units or shares of French and/or European UCITS, including ETFs, covered by European Directive 2009/65/EC and able to invest no more than 10% of their assets in units or shares of other investment funds - units or shares of other French or foreign UCIs, including listed UCIs/ETFs, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed (directly or by delegation) or advised by the Rothschild & Co group.

-Equities Fixed-income products UCIs, including listed UCIs/ETFs Holding ranges 80%-100% 0-10% 0-10% investment in small caps 0-20% None None investment in financial instruments of non-OECD countries 0-100% None None Investment restrictions imposed by the Management Company None None None a.
+Equities Fixed-income products UCIs, including listed UCIs/ETFs Holding ranges 80%-100% 0-10% 0-10% investment in small caps 0-20% None None investment in financial instruments of non-OECD countries 0-100% None None Investment restrictions imposed by the Management Company None None None c.
 Derivatives:

 The sub-fund may invest in regulated, organised, or OTC markets.
-The portfolio manager will invest in equity and foreign exchange risk.
+The portfolio manager will manage equity and currency risks.
 In order to achieve the investment objective, these investments will be carried out for the purposes of portfolio hedging (sale of futures) and for exposure, in order to reconstitute synthetic exposure to assets (purchase of futures) of the portfolio.
 In particular, the portfolio manager may invest in forward exchange contracts, and in equity, currency and index futures and options.